JellyColonel/google-forms-to-discord/README.en.md

 1. Check the Apps Script execution logs for detailed error messages
 2. Verify the webhook URL is correct and the webhook hasn't been deleted
 3. Ensure the trigger is properly set up and authorized
-4. Confirm that form question titles match your configuration
+4. Check that role IDs are correct and the roles still exist in your server
-5. Check that role IDs are correct and the roles still exist in your server
+5. Verify field counts don't exceed Discord's limits (25 per embed, 10 embeds max)

 ## Contributing